project-ida/two-state-quantum-systems/src/06-excitation-transfer-revisited.md

 S_x = \frac{1}{2}\sigma_x \,\,\,\,\,\, S_y = \frac{1}{2}\sigma_y \,\,\,\,\,\, S_z = \frac{1}{2}\sigma_z
 $$

-and where the characterisitc energies in the system are
+and where the characteristic energies in the system are
 - $\Delta E$ for the TLS transition from state $+$ to $-$
 - $\hbar\omega$ for each quantum of the boson field
 - $U$ for the coupling between the TLS and the boson field